Rusty Stahl, founder and CEO, Talent Philanthropy Project

 Given this widely-accepted truth, it would make sense for foundations—which are deeply concerned with the effectiveness and sustainability of the organizations they fund—to pour significant resources into developing nonprofit “human capital”.
 Right?
-It would seem reasonable for funders would understand the many positive short, mid-term and long-range ripple effects that investing in the people who create, manage and sustain the programs and organizations that the funders support.
+It would seem reasonable that funders would understand the many positive short, mid-term, and long-range ripple effects of investing in the people who create, manage, and sustain the programs and organizations that the funders support.
 Right?
 Sadly, this is not the case.

 Beyond gambling on the person in charge of the organization, most foundations put little to no money into “building the bench” of talent in their grantees, or helping grantees to build a better bench to support their teams.

-The goal of Talent Philanthropy Project and the idea of our framework is to increase funder investment in the human capital of grantee organizations.
+The goal of Talent Philanthropy Project (now known as Fund the People) and the idea of our framework is to increase funder investment in the human capital of grantee organizations.

 Talent-Focused Grantmaking by the Numbers